-Table of Contents Stockholders' Equity
+Stockholders' Equity

 Share Repurchase Program.

-During 2010, we repurchased 8.5 million shares of our common stock for a total cost of \$250.0 million pursuant to authorizations made by our Board of Directors.
-On January 13, 2011 our Board of Directors authorized a new share repurchase up to \$200.0 million of our common stock.
-Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our credit facility.
+During 2011, we purchased 6.5 million shares of our common stock for a total cost of \$368.5 million pursuant to authorizations made by our Board of Directors.
+On January 23, 2012, our Board of Directors terminated the existing authority under the July 2011 authorization, as amended in October 2011, and approved a new share repurchase authorization of up to \$250.0 million of our common stock.
+Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our Senior Credit Facility.
 This share repurchase program may be limited, suspended or terminated at any time without notice.